 )

-The book Geocomputation with R provides a chapter on Making maps with R, including a section on tmap.
+Book Chapter: Geocomputation with R includes a chapter on Making Maps with R, which covers tmap.